KristofferC/NearestNeighbors.jl/README.md

 balltree = BallTree(data)
 idxs = inrange(balltree, point, r, true)

 # 4-element Array{Int64,1}:
 #  317
 #  983
 # 4577
 # 8675

+neighborscount = inrangecount(balltree, point, r, true) # if you were just interested in the number of points, this function will count them without allocating arrays for the indexes
 ```

 ## Using on-disk data sets